BUGS

 CHAIN=VOCAB(0+'CHAIN',1)

-The consequence: if the player collapses the troll bridge before visiting room 127, PROP(63) remains -1 permanently.
-TALLY never decrements to zero for SPICES.
+The consequence: if the player collapses the troll bridge before visiting room 127, PROP(63) stays at -1 permanently.
+TALLY cannot reach zero.
 CLOCK1 never ticks.
-The cave never closes.
+The cave never closes for that game instance.

 TRIGGERING CONDITIONS

-Cross the troll bridge (rooms 117 to 122), proceed directly to the bear in room 130, free it with food, and return across the bridge while toting the bear - without first visiting room 127 via rooms 124 and 125.
-This is a natural route; rooms 127 and 130 are on separate branches from the fork at room 124 and there is no reason a player would visit the spices branch first.
+Cross the troll bridge (rooms 117 to 122), proceed directly to the bear in room 130, free it with food, and return across the bridge while toting the bear - without having first visited room 127 via rooms 124 and 125.
+Room 127 and room 130 are on separate branches from the fork at room 124, so this is a natural route.

 In the final cave closing sequence, the HOLDNG counter - which tracks how many objects the player is carrying - is decremented once for the liquid in a carried bottle, despite never having been incremented for it.
 HOLDNG goes to -1, giving the player an effective carry limit of eight items rather than seven in the endgame repository.

-This bug was identified by Arthur O'Dwyer.
-His original analysis is at quuxplusone.github.io .
+This bug was identified by O'Dwyer.
+His account is at quuxplusone.github.io.

 MECHANISM

 HOLDNG is managed by the CARRY and DROP subroutines.
-CARRY increments HOLDNG and sets PLACE to -1 (the "in hand" location).
-DROP decrements HOLDNG when PLACE was -1, then sets PLACE to the destination:
+CARRY increments HOLDNG and sets PLACE to -1.
+DROP decrements HOLDNG when PLACE is -1, then sets PLACE to the destination.
+Liquids are never passed through CARRY directly - when the player picks up a bottle containing liquid, the bottle goes through CARRY (HOLDNG+1) but the liquid is assigned PLACE=-1 directly:

 CALL CARRY(OBJ,LOC)